bluebrown/moby-ingress/README.md

 version: "3.9"

 services:
-  # the lb service fetches the dynamic configuration,
-  # from the manager endpoint, periodically
   loadbalancer:
-    image: bluebrown/swarm-haproxy-loadbalancer
+    image: swarm-haproxy-loadbalancer
-    # default values for env vars are below
     environment:
       MANAGER_ENDPOINT: http://manager:8080/
-      SCRAPE_INTERVAL: "60"
+      SCRAPE_INTERVAL: "25"
       STARTUP_DELAY: "5"
     ports:
-      - 3000:80   # http ingress port as specified in the default frontend
+      - 3000:80 # ingress port
-      - 4450:4450 # stats page as specified in the default template
+      - 4450:4450 # stats page

-  # the manager service defines global defaults and frontend configs
   manager:
-    image: bluebrown/swarm-haproxy-manager
+    image: swarm-haproxy-manager
-    # default template path, this is not required
+    # this is the default template path. the flag is only set here
-    # but can be useful when mounting a config file as volume
+    # to show how to override the default template path
-    command: --template /src/haproxy.cfg.template
+    command: --template templates/haproxy.cfg.template
     volumes:
-      - /var/run/docker.sock:/var/run/docker.sock
+      - /var/run/docker.sock:/var/run/docker.sock:rw
     ports:
       - 8080:8080
+    deploy:
+      placement:
+        constraints:
+          # needs to be on a manager node to read the services
+          - "node.role==manager"
     labels:
       # if the ingress class is provided the services are filtered by the ingress class
       # otherwise all services are checked